ChristianHesels/relation-extraction/README.md

 # Running the system

+Run the command
+`echo "Dieser Aufruf ist ein Test." | ./relation_extraction` to obtain the relations contained in the given sentence.

 To include one of our systems as a library in your own project, please take a look at the example class `RelationExtractionExample` in the `src/main/java/edu/washington/cs/knowitall/examples` directory.

 When running code that calls one of our systems, make sure to increase the Java Virtual Machine heap size by passing the argument `-Xmx2g` to java.
 Our systems load multiple models into memory.
 Therefore, not increasing the heap size will slow down the systems.